glennga/aconitum/README.md

 log.level=INFO
 ```

-2. Create the dataverse (`TPC_CH`) required for this experiment.
+2. Create the dataverse required for this experiment.
 We build two secondary indexes: one on the orderline delivery date and another on the stock item ID.
 ```sql
 DROP    DATAVERSE TPC_CH IF EXISTS;
 CREATE  DATAVERSE TPC_CH;